• Train

 Comparing YOLOv3 and YOLOv5

-YOLOv5 was published by the company Ultralytics and is therefore not part of the official YOLO series, sparking some controversy in the computer vision community.
+YOLOv5 was published by the company Ultralytics and is therefore not part of the official YOLO series.
+This has sparked some controversy in the computer vision community.
 The architecture is similar to the official YOLOv4 but is based on a different Framework, PyTorch instead of Darknet.

 Comparing YOLOv3 and YOLOR

 YOLO is just one of many algorithms used extensively in artificial intelligence.
-There is another article we have written on the new version of YOLO, YOLOv5, discussing the controversy around the new architecture and its validity.
+We’ve discussed the new version of YOLO, YOLOv5, and its surrounding controversy regarding the new architecture and validity.
 Check out our analysis to learn more about the history of YOLO, and why the original author of YOLO did not make the new versions 4 and 5.

-YOLOR (You Only Learn One Representation) is a different, high-performing object detection algorithm that provides significant performance gains over YOLOv3 and performs very well on the COCO benchmark.
+YOLOR (You Only Learn One Representation) is a different, high-performing object detection algorithm.
+It provides significant performance gains over YOLOv3 and performs very well on the COCO benchmark.
 YOLOR had been considered state-of-the-art before the release of YOLOv7 in July 2022.

 Comparing YOLOv3 and YOLOv7

-The new YOLOv7 real-time object detector released in July 2022.
+YOLOv7 real-time object detector was released in July 2022.

 If you are looking for a business solution to implement a custom computer vision application based on YOLOv3 or other AI models, check out the next-gen computer vision platform Viso Suite.
-The end-to-end solution covers the entire computer vision lifecycle, with image annotation, AI model training, and AI model management for YOLO v3 and all other popular deep learning models, including the powerful YOLO v7.
+The end-to-end solution covers the entire computer vision lifecycle, with image annotation, AI model training, and AI model management for YOLO v3 and all other popular deep learning models, including YOLO v7 and YOLOv8.

-Viso Suite provides a powerful enterprise solution to power private on-device AI vision and leverage Edge AI to avoid storing or sending video data to the cloud.
-The Suite provides the most comprehensive features and no-code automation.
+Viso Suite provides a powerful enterprise solution to power private on-device AI vision.
+It leverages Edge AI to avoid storing or sending video data to the cloud.
+The Suite provides the most comprehensive features and state-of-the-art automation.

 Get in touch and request a demo with our team.